microsoft/TypeScript/doc/spec.md

 *FunctionName* is the name of the function (or nothing in the case of a function expression).

-*FunctionParameters* is a comma separated list of the function’s parameter names.
+*FunctionParameters* is a comma separated list of the function's parameter names.

 *DefaultValueAssignments* is a sequence of default property value assignments, one for each parameter with a default value, in the order they are declared, of the form